-Under CSX's share-based compensation plans, awards consist of performance units, restricted stock units, restricted stock awards and stock options for management and stock grants for directors.
-Awards granted under the various programs are determined and approved by the Compensation Committee of the Board of Directors or, in certain circumstances, by the Chief Executive Officer for awards to management employees other than senior executives.
+Under CSX's share-based compensation plans, awards consist of performance units, stock options, restricted stock units and restricted stock awards for management and stock grants for directors.
+Awards granted under the various programs are determined and approved by the Compensation Committee of the Board of Directors or, in certain circumstances, by the full Board for awards to the Chief Executive Officer or by the Chief Executive Officer for awards to management employees other than senior executives.
 The Board of Directors approves awards granted to CSX's non-management directors upon recommendation of the Governance Committee.

 Share-based compensation expense for awards under share-based compensation plans and purchases made as part of the employee stock purchase plan is measured using the fair value of the award on the grant date and is recognized on a straight-line basis over the service period of the respective award.
 Forfeitures are recognized as they occur.
-Total pre-tax expense associated with share-based compensation and its related income tax benefit is shown in the table below.
-The year over year decrease in share-based compensation expense is primarily due to modifications to the terms of awards in the first and second quarters of 2017 (see Equity Award Modifications below).
+Total pre-tax expense and income tax benefits associated with share-based compensation are shown in the table below.
+Income tax benefits include impacts from option exercises and the vesting of other equity awards.
+Modifications to the terms of awards (see Equity Award Modifications below) impacted share-based compensation expense in 2017.